 With 1 million extra tons of trash per week being thrown away by Americans around the holidays, it’s better not to contribute to the already overfilled landfill on Valentine’s Day as well.
-Take your time to come up with eco-friendly alternatives to the traditional gift wrapping that doesn’t take away the excitement of opening presents.
+In fact, creative gift wrap ideas can show a person how much you care.
+Take your time to come up with eco-friendly alternatives to the traditional gift wrapping that adds to your gift.

 Preserve the aesthetics of the gift and cut down environmental pollution at the same time by using these crafty substitutes: